DaveTrost/idisc-full-stack-app/public/README.md

 # Front end development plan

-- front end template with static card
+- front end template with static card - DONE
-- find fonts and graphics and colors
+- find fonts and graphics and colors - DONE
-- build scorecards.js
+- build scorecards list from a static input to props - WIP
-- import data from database to render cards
+- import data from database and build the scorecards that way